megaease/easeagent-sdk-go/README.md

 ## Overview

-- EaseAgent SDK can collect distributed application tracing, which could be used in the APM system and improve the observability of a distributed system. for the tracing, EaseAgent SDK follows the [Google Dapper](https://research.google/pubs/pub36356/) paper.
+- EaseAgent SDK can collect distributed application tracing, which could be used in the APM system and improve the observability of a distributed system. for the tracing, EaseAgent SDK follows the [Google Dapper](https://research.google/pubs/pub36356/) paper and use [zipkin-go](https://github.com/openzipkin/zipkin-go) core library.
 - EaseAgent SDK also can work with Cloud-Native architecture.
 For example, it can help Service Mesh (especially for [EaseMesh](https://github.com/megaease/easemesh/) ) to do some control panel work.
 - EaseAgent SDK also can work with [MegaEase Cloud](https://cloud.megaease.com/).
 For example, it can monitor for service by Go Docker APP.